Weak China data weigh on dollar, commodity currencies

 The euro retreated from its earlier peak after the ZEW survey of German economic sentiment fell short of forecasts due to the Volkswagen scandal and weakness in emerging markets.

-The euro, however, gained against the British pound after a surprise September fall in UK consumer prices overshadowed the confirmation of a 69 billion pound ($100 billion) merger of beer producers SABMiller and Anheuser-Busch InBev.
+The euro, however, gained against the British pound after a surprise September fall in UK consumer prices overshadowed the confirmation of a 69 billion pound ($100 billion) merger of beer producers SABMiller SAB.L and Anheuser-Busch InBev (ABI.BR).

 Sterling was 0.6 percent weaker against the dollar at $1.5255 and hit an eight-month low against the euro at 74.93 pence.